syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Layout Result

-Getting height of the HTML content in PDF document is possible by using the PdfLayoutResult.
+Getting height of the HTML content in PDF document is possible by using the ```PdfLayoutResult```.
 Using this result, you can add contents after converting HTML to PDF.
 Refer to the following code snippet.

 {% tabs %}